- Indefinite Leave to Remain requirements

 However, in certain circumstances, you will be still able to apply for ILR even if you have spent longer than 180 days outside of the UK in a 12-month period.

-Some of the situations which won’t be considered as part of the 180-day maximum period of absence includes absences because of:
+Some of the situations which won’t be considered as part of the 180-day maximum period of absence include absences listed below.

 - Serious illness of the applicant or a close relative